haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 	Vector data provides precise and accurate representations of spatial objects.
 It also allows for storing attribute data associated with each object, such as names, population values, or land ownership information.

-2. **Raster Data** represents spatial information as a grid of cells or pixels.
+2. **Raster Data** represents spatial information by a continuous surface divided into a grid of cells or pixels.
 Each cell corresponds to a specific location on the Earth's surface and contains a value representing a particular attribute.
 Key characteristics of raster data include:
 	-  Grid: The Earth's surface is divided into a regular grid of cells, where each cell represents a specific location or area.
 	-  Resolution: Raster data has a spatial resolution that defines the size or extent of each cell.
 Higher resolution means smaller cell sizes, resulting in more detailed data representation.
 	-  Attribute Value: Each cell contains a value that represents a specific attribute, such as elevation, temperature, land cover type, or satellite reflectance.